 Making excellence inclusive informs everything we do as an office.
 ODECE’s work impacts thousands of students, staff and faculty at CU Boulder each year.
 ODECE's programs and events consistently support students’ academic success and create opportunities for campus and community members to learn and grow.
-These values empower us to achieve the Chancellor’s three strategic imperatives of shaping tomorrow's leaders, being the top public university for innovation, and positively impacting humanity.
+These values empower us to achieve the Chancellor’s strategic imperatives of shaping tomorrow's leaders, being the top public university for innovation, and positively impacting humanity.

 - ODECE manages $2 million in Colorado Opportunity Scholarship Intitiative (COSI) funds, which provides scholarships and academic enrichment programs to 300 CU Boulder students.

 - In 2020–21, ODECE and CISC developed and led multiple workshops, discussion groups and volunteer opportunities that focused on belonging and community for our students, faculty and staff, including the Diversity and Inclusion Summits and the semester-long “Power of Community: Courage, Healing and Unity.”
 About 4,500 people attended these events.